processism/processism.github.io/complementarity.md

 ## Common Misunderstandings

-❌ **Complementarity is NOT**:
-- Simple opposition or conflict
-- A call for compromise or "middle ground"
+**Complementarity is NOT**: simple opposition or conflict, a call for compromise or "middle ground," denial of real differences, or mystical union that erases distinctions.
-- Denial of real differences
-- Mystical union that erases distinctions

-✓ **Complementarity IS**:
-- Recognition of mutual necessity
-- Dynamic tension that creates
-- Unity that preserves difference
-- Pattern that generates diversity
+**Complementarity IS**: recognition of mutual necessity, dynamic tension that creates, unity that preserves difference, and pattern that generates diversity.

 ## Practical Applications